 Lord Krishna is one of the most powerful incarnations.

-As an incarnation and avatar of Vishnu, Hindus keep Krishna very near to their hearts.
+As an avatar of Vishnu, Hindus keep Krishna very near to their hearts.
 Krishna is not only viewed as a hero and leader, but also as a teacher and a friend.

 Krishna is the embodiment of love and divine joy and destroyer of all pain and sins.
 He embodies joy and celebration despite having had many challenges in his life.

-Krishna is a beloved leader because he sees the good in all and love everyone.
+Krishna is a beloved leader because he sees the good in all and loves everyone.